Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron

-The Fresnel propagator is given in Fourier space for specific distance parameter between slices.
-Here we define the Fourier space of \BMnew{the} Fresnel propagator matrix $\mbf{H}_m \in \C^{N \times N}$. \BMnew{I}ts element\BMnew{s are} given in \eqref{eq:fresnel_element}.
+The Fresnel propagator is given in Fourier space for a specific distance between slices.
+We define the Fourier space of the Fresnel propagator matrix $\mbf{H}_m \in \C^{N \times N}$.
+Its elements are given in equation~\eqref{eq:fresnel_element}.
 Hence, the Fresnel propagation can be written as